Investigating tES alongside reading and language instruction. Grounded in 14 peer-reviewed tES trials.

 Constantino et al., CoDAS (2025)

-In both dyslexia and language learning, measurable effects hold up after stimulation stops — from one-week follow-ups in vocabulary studies to six-month follow-ups in reading interventions.
+Across published trials, effects hold up after stimulation stops — from one-week vocabulary follow-ups (Meinzer 2014) to six-month reading-intervention follow-ups (Costanzo 2019).

 Meinzer et al. (2014); Costanzo et al. (2019)